ReVanced/revanced-manager/README.md

 ### 🔽 Download

-You can obtain ReVanced Manager by downloading it from either [ReVanced site](https://revanced.app/download) or [GitHub Releases](https://github.com/ReVanced/revanced-manager/releases).
+You can get ReVanced Manager by downloading from [ReVanced site](https://revanced.app/download) or [GitHub releases](https://github.com/ReVanced/revanced-manager/releases).

 ## 🌱 Miscellaneous